-In fact one of the major pieces that Peck uses is from a manuscript called Notes Toward Remember This House which was a essentially an impassioned 30 page letter that Baldwin wrote to a literary agent in 1979 to explain why he couldn’t accept a particular writing commission.
-He had been asked to pen a biography about the lives of three of his civil rights activists friends who had given their lives for their beliefs: Medgar Evers, Malcom X and Martin Luther King.
+In fact, one of the major pieces that Peck uses is from a manuscript called Notes Toward Remember This House which was essentially an impassioned 30-page letter that Baldwin wrote to a literary agent in 1979 to explain why he couldn’t accept a particular writing commission.
+He had been asked to pen a biography about the lives of three of his civil rights activist friends who had given their lives for their beliefs: Medgar Evers, Malcom X and Martin Luther King.

 The release of this excellent thought-provoking memoir now couldn’t be more fortuitous, and also it serves to remind us that a full biography of this great man is so long overdue.